Blueberries can they help lower high blood pressure?

-Two small studies suggested that blueberries (or bilberries) may have a positive effect on Blood pressure.
-However, a 2023 review tempers those hopes.
+Two small studies suggested that blueberries might have a positive effect on blood pressure.
+However, a 2023 review tempers that optimism.

 At the start of the study the participants' blood pressure was in the high-normal to mildly elevated range.
-After eight weeks, the systolic blood pressure in the group that received the blueberry powder had dropped on average by 7 mmHg and the diastolic pressure by about 5 mmHg.
-In the comparison group there was no change in blood pressure during the observation period.
+After eight weeks, the systolic blood pressure in the group taking the blueberry powder had dropped on average by 7 mmHg and the diastolic by about 5 mmHg.
+In the comparison group, blood pressure values did not change during the observation period.

-In addition to the blood pressure reduction, the study group also showed improved vascular flexibility the blood vessels were less stiff and became more elastic again.
+In addition to the blood pressure reduction, the study group also showed an improvement in vascular flexibility the blood vessels were less stiff and more elastic again.

 A more recent study by researchers at King's College London points in the same direction.
-In 2019 the scientists gave the 40 healthy participants in their study a daily drink made from 200 g of blueberries or a control beverage.
-Over the one-month observation period, the participants' systolic blood pressure fell by an average of 5 mmHg.
-Blueberry juice also had a positive effect on blood vessel function: just two hours after drinking the juice, the elasticity of the brachial artery had improved.
+In 2019 the scientists gave the 40 healthy participants in their study the juice from 200 g of blueberries each day or a control drink.
+Over the one-month observation period the participants' systolic blood pressure fell on average by 5 mmHg.
+Blueberry juice also had a positive effect on blood vessel function.
+Just two hours after drinking the juice, the elasticity of the brachial artery had improved.

-The researchers mainly attribute these effects to the berries' blue pigment (the so-called anthocyanins).
-They backed this up in a second study in which participants were given a drink containing purified anthocyanins.
-For comparison they used a blueberry drink as well as control drinks that contained equivalent amounts of fiber, minerals, or vitamins from blueberries.
+The researchers mainly attribute these effects to the blue pigment in the berries (the so-called anthocyanins).
+They supported this in a second study in which participants were given a drink containing purified anthocyanins.
+For comparison they used a blueberry drink and control drinks that contained equivalent amounts of fiber, minerals, or vitamins from blueberries.

 None of the control drinks affected endothelial function.
 These effects could only be detected in the drinks with anthocyanins.
-Endothelial cells, which line the blood vessels, play an important role in blood clotting and in regulating blood pressure.
+Endothelial cells, which line blood vessels, play a key role in blood clotting and in regulating blood pressure.

-However, a 2023 meta-analysis that evaluated 17 studies on the effects of blueberries and also lingonberries and cranberries came to the sobering conclusion that the blood pressure reductions were not statistically significant not large enough to be convincing.
-So a true effect cannot be proven at this time.
-High-quality further studies would be needed to possibly demonstrate effectiveness.
+However, a 2023 meta-analysis that evaluated 17 studies on the effects of blueberries and also lingonberries or cranberries reached the sobering conclusion that the blood-pressure reduction was not statistically significant in other words, not strong enough.
+So a real effect cannot currently be proven.
+More high-quality studies would be needed to possibly demonstrate effectiveness.

-However, a 2023 meta-analysis that evaluated 17 studies on the effects of blueberries and also lingonberries and cranberries came to the sobering conclusion that the blood pressure reductions were not statistically significant not large enough to be convincing.
-So a true effect cannot be proven at this time.
-High-quality further studies would be needed to possibly demonstrate effectiveness.
+However, a 2023 meta-analysis that evaluated 17 studies on the effects of blueberries and also lingonberries or cranberries reached the sobering conclusion that the blood-pressure reduction was not statistically significant in other words, not strong enough.
+So a real effect cannot currently be proven.
+More high-quality studies would be needed to possibly demonstrate effectiveness.

 In summary, blueberries may cause a rather small reduction in blood pressure.
-Whether this effect persists with regular consumption or fades over time is not clear.
-Since these tasty berries are also said to have other health-promoting effects, feel free to include them in your diet.
+Whether this effect is sustained with regular consumption or fades over time is not clear.
+Since these tasty berries are also said to have other health-promoting effects, they can certainly be included in the diet.

 Sources